Astypalaia sailing holidays

 Two wide bays on the north-west and south-east sides divide the island into a higher western half and a lower eastern half, joined by the Ayios Andreas Isthmus, which is only 110 m wide, even narrower than the Patmos' isthmus!

-Stock farming (cheese), fruit- and vegetable-growing and fishing bring the inhabitants a modest degree of well-being.
+Stock farming (cheese), fruit- and vegetable-growing, fishing and, increasingly, tourism bring the inhabitants a modest degree of well-being.

-Astypalaia is one of the least accessible islands due to location and winds, but also one of the most attractive and rewarding islands in the whole of the Mediterranean: cerulean and turquoise bays, a stunning chora, totally off the beaten track, reclusive and sheltered anchorages.
+This butterfly shaped island is one of the least accessible due to its remote location, yet also one of the most attractive and rewarding islands in the whole of the Mediterranean: cerulean water (amazing colours), a classical Chora, totally off the beaten track with reclusive and sheltered anchorages.